 Reasonable Shareholder Salary

-Determining a reasonable shareholder salary is the hardest part of running an S corporation.
+Determining a reasonable shareholder salary and reasonable officer compensation is the murkiest part of running an S corporation.
 What the heck do I pay myself?
 Before we get into that, let’s discuss why a reasonable S Corp wage needs to be just above bar napkin quality and just below NASA precision.
-WCG (formerly Watson CPA Group) has been computing officer compensation since 2007, and we believe we have it dialed in as well as anyone can.
+WCG has been computing reasonable compensation for S corporations since 2007, and we believe we have it dialed in as well as anyone can.

 Scattered throughout our website and book we’ve stressed that the only tax savings an S Corp provides is the reduction of self-employment taxes, and in the case of S corporation compensation we are talking about Social Security and Medicare taxes (payroll taxes).
 When your company, or any company, pays you $10,000 in shareholder wages, 7.65% is withheld from your pay check for the employee’s portion of payroll taxes.
 This is broken down into 6.2% Social Security and 1.45% Medicare.
 Your company must also pay 7.65% for a combined percentage of 15.3%.
 Adding on 24% in income taxes equates to a 40% tax rate… yuck!

 Therefore, a $10,000 shareholder salary costs you $1,530 in additional taxes beyond income taxes.
 Said in a different way, if you pay yourself $50,000 when $40,000 could have been a reasonable shareholder salary, you just wasted $1,530.
 Even a $5,000 delta equates to $765.
 As such, your S Corp officer compensation needs to be reasonable, sure, but it also needs to be as low as reasonableness and not-so-common sense will allow.

 IRS S Corp Stats